THM-Health/PILOS/docs/docs/administration/07-advanced/02-recording.md

 PILOS is able to manage recordings from BigBlueButton servers.
 This includes the transfer of the recordings to PILOS for permanent storage and serving.

+As an alternative to the integrated recording management, you can use the OpenCast integration (see [Setup OpenCast](#setup-opencast)).

-Follow the steps below to set up the recording management.
+Follow the steps below to set up the integrated recording management.

 ## Permissions